-Pregnancy, contraception and preast-reeding

-Contraception in women taking Myfenax

-If you are a woman who could become pregnant you

-must use an effective method of contraception with
+Contraception in women taking Myfenax If you are a woman who could become pregnant you ist use an effective method of contraception with Myfenax This includes:

-Myfenax.
+- Myfenax.
 This includes:

 Before you start taking Myfenax

 During your entire treatment with Myfenax

 For 6 weeks after you stop taking Myfenax.

-Talk to your doctor about the most suitable

-contraception for you.
-This will depend on your
+Talk to your doctor about the most suitable contraception for you.

-- contraception for you.
 This will depend on your individual situation.
-Two forms of contraception are preferable as this will reduce the risk of unintended pregnancy.
+Two forms of contraception are individual situation.
+I wo forms or contraception are preferable as this will reduce the risk of unintended pregnancy.
 Contact your doctor as soon as possible, if you think your contraception may not have been effective or if you have forgotten to take your contraceptive pill.